Skip to main content

 A brief look at the (slightly strange) history of gin

 Want to know a bit more about gin?
-Here's a brief history of the clear spirit.
+Here's some historical facts about the clear spirit

 Dreamstime

 Some revere gin, while others can’t stand the clear and aromatic spirit.
-Mostly, gin is misunderstood, but thanks to some great new producers and a focus on terroir, gin is enjoying a bit of a renaissance these days.
+Gin is mostly misunderstood, but thanks to some great new producers and a focus on terroir, gin is enjoying a bit of a renaissance these days.
 But how did it all begin, and what’s there to know about the iconic spirit?

 Gin, in its most basic terms, is a liquor of approximately 40% alcohol by volume (80 proof) or greater that is derived from grain distillation and primarily flavored with juniper berries (or juniper extract).

 In fact, gin gets its name from the Dutch word for juniper, which is genever.
-For indeed it is juniper, that humble conifer, that tree of twisted trunk and gnarled bough, that sets gin apart from all other types of liquor, for indeed it is juniper that must be the prevailing aroma and flavor for liquor to be classified as gin.
+For indeed, it is juniper, that humble conifer, that tree of twisted trunk and gnarled bough, that sets gin apart from all other types of liquor, for indeed, it is juniper that must be the prevailing aroma and flavor for liquor to be classified as gin.

 The history of gin